carlosloureda/udacity-mentorship-reactjs/packages/react-redux-udacity/webinar-3/src/notes.md

         - In our case, store.getState() will return the object, { name: "Everyone"} since this is the INITIAL STATE we passed into the createStore() method when we created the STORE.

+> Conclusion and Summary

+        This chapter has been exciting.
+We focused mostly on setting a decent foundation for the more interesting things to come.
+        Here are a few things you learned in this chapter:
+        - Redux is a predictable state container for JavaScript apps.
+        - The createStore factory function from Redux is used to create a Redux STORE
+        - The Reducer is the only mandatory argument passed into createStore()
+        - A REDUCER is just a function.
+A function that takes in two parameters.
+        The first being the STATE of the app, and the other being an ACTION
+        - A Reducer always returns the NEW STATE of your application.
+        - The INITIAL STATE of your application, initialState is the second argument passed into the createStore function call.
+        - Store.getState() will return the current state of your application.
+        Where Store is a valid Redux STORE.